 Add that into the wine/sugar concoction and stir.

-Remove.
+Then remove.
 Scrape.
 Repeat for 30 more minutes.